Skip to content

 In August, the Board of Trustees established a Diversity, Equity and Inclusion (DEI) Committee, as part of Pratt’s continued commitment to raising our shared consciousness and eradicating racism and injustice through our curriculum, outreach, and mission.
 Chaired by Trustee Kathryn Chenault, the DEI Committee will provide feedback and guidance to the Board and Pratt’s senior administration.

 As a school anchored in designing environments, we are only too aware of the significance of space, proximity, and engagement.
 For now, we must remain physically distanced both on and off the campus.
-Through the fall semester our public safety, health, and facilities staff, as well as shop and tech assistants, successfully ensured our campus remained a safe place for in-person learning and making.
+Through the fall semester our campus safety, health, and facilities staff, as well as shop and tech assistants, successfully ensured our campus remained a safe place for in-person learning and making.
 This semester, together with the residential life and student affairs staff, we are welcoming a cohort of students back to one of our residence halls safely.
 These same staff members are working closely with faculty and leadership to ensure all students are supported and kept safe.

 As Vice President for Student Affairs Dr. Helen Matusow-Ayres encouraged in her note to the students last week, rely on one another, students, faculty and staff, as we launch this semester, and once again, we will accomplish extraordinary things together.